 The following persons may accept responsibility for part of the prospectus.
 A person may state they did so only in relation to the specified parts or in certain specified parts or extents.

-A prospectus shall contain all information which, according to the particular nature of the issuing entity and of the securities offered to the public and admitted to trading, which is necessary to enable investors to make an informed assessment of the
+A prospectus shall contain all information which, according to the particular nature of the issuing entity and of the securities offered to the public and admitted to trading, is necessary to enable investors to make an informed assessment of the

 - assets and liabilities,